 NB: This episode was originally published Sept.
 2018.
 We are going back and posting the essays we wrote for those first episodes now, Winter 2023, in an effort to make our work more accessible.
 The ideas in these episodes evolved into our two books: Missing Witches: Reclaiming True Histories of Feminist Knowledge and New Moon Magic: 13 Anti-Capitalist Tools For Resistance and Re-Enchantment.

-You probably wouldn’t expect to hear the name Tori Spelling on the Missing Witches podcast, but she might just be the reason some of you have heard of our next witch.
+You probably wouldn’t expect to hear the name Tori Spelling in this pod, but she might just be the reason some of you have heard of our next witch.

 This is the story of how Marie Thérèse Alourdes Macena Champagne Lovinski - born in Haiti, pregnant at 14, former singer, sex worker and tobacco inspector, a woman who’s own face did not appear on the first edition of her biography - became the most famous Vodou priestess living in the United States today.
 This is a woman who was given her last rites TWICE and lived to tell: If you know her, you likely know her as Mama Lola.